Thai opposition urges junta to lift politics ban as poll looms - AFP

 Senior junta figures have floated a February 24 poll date.

-Pichai said that date is now increasingly likely, and cautioned the National Council for Peace Order (NCPO) -- the formal name for the junta -- against delaying it.
+Pichai said that date is now increasingly likely.
+He cautioned the National Council for Peace Order (NCPO) -- the political name of the junta government -- against postponing it again.

 "If the NCPO postpones it again, there will be local and international pressure," he said.